Total robustness in Bayesian Nonlinear Regression: HMC diagnostics and sensitivity

 Across $n\in\{50,100,500\}$ the three pairwise \emph{joint} MMD$^2$ estimates are close to zero and decrease in magnitude as $N=n m$ increases, consistent with the $O_p(1/N)$ scale under equality.
-The bootstrap intervals contain $0$ and the permutation $p$–values are large (Tables~\ref{tab:mmd-sensitivity-joint-berkson}–\ref{tab:mmd-sensitivity-joint-classical}) for all $n$.
-There is no evidence that the joint distribution of the pseudo samples $\{(X_{ij},Y_i)\}$ differs across regimes.
-In particular, using a few well–mixed chains with sparse retention and paired latent draws yields pseudo–samples that are empirically indistinguishable from those obtained by launching $n\times m$ independent chains.
-Hence our practical implementation gives the same pseudo–sample distribution, within Monte Carlo uncertainty, as the theoretical construction.
+The bootstrap intervals contain $0$ and the permutation $p$-values are large (Tables~\ref{tab:mmd-sensitivity-joint-berkson}-\ref{tab:mmd-sensitivity-joint-classical}) for all $n$.
+There is no evidence that the joint distribution of the pseudo-samples $\{(X_{ij},Y_i)\}$ differs across regimes.
+In particular, using a few well-mixed chains with sparse retention and paired latent draws yields pseudo-samples that are empirically indistinguishable from those obtained by launching $n\times m$ independent chains.
+Hence our practical implementation gives the same pseudo-sample distribution, within Monte Carlo uncertainty, as the theoretical construction.